 The original signalling was semaphore within a semi automatic block system.
 The signals were worked by a chain in the centre of the platform that was pulled by the stationmaster using a short pole.

-As there was no junctions or crossovers anywhere on the system, both below ground or in depot, shunting on the road in which a car was located was carried out by men pulling then with ropes wound round capstan winches.
-However if it needed to be switched to a seperate track in depot e.g. if it was being moved to the paint shop, if it was required for service or if a car failed or needed removed from service, then there was only one way to move the car, this was by crane!
+As there was no junctions or crossovers anywhere on the system, both below ground or in depot, shunting on the road in which a car was located in depot was carried out by men pulling then with ropes wound round capstan winches.
+However if a car needed to be switched to a seperate track in depot e.g. if it was being moved to the paint shop, if it was required for service or if a car failed or needed removed from service, then there was only one way to move the car to a different track in depot or to/ from the tunnels, this was by crane!

 Broomloan Depot was built over the top of the running lines near to Govan Cross station.
 In the depot building, there was an opening down to track level from the sheds.
 There was an electrically operated ceiling crane, which ran along its own specially made track and could pick up any of the cars, trailers or works vehicles.
 The crane had a lifting cradle with 4 chains attached.
 These chains would then be attached to four shackles per car then the car would be lifted.
 If required, a car could be turned in mid air using the crane so that it would be facing the correct direction for the circle that it was going on to, then lowered down onto the track and unfastened.
 This was usually a very quick process and the process was identical if a car was being removed from a tunnel.